best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Reproducible Analytical Pipelines (RAP)

-Reproducible Analytical Pipelines (RAP) focus on the use of open-source analytical tools and a variety of techniques from various fields such as software engineering, and data analysis, in order to deliver reproducible, testable and auditable data pipelines.
-RAP is a culture of wanting to improve the quality of our analysis, by improving the quality assurance of our analysis code.
+Reproducible Analytical Pipelines (RAP) are analyses that are carried out following good software engineering practices that are described by this guidance.
+They focus on the use of open-source analytical tools and a variety of techniques to deliver reproducible, auditable and assured data analyses.
+RAP is more generally a culture of wanting to improve the quality of our analysis, by improving the quality assurance of our analysis code.

 ### Version control

-Saving versions documents to keep an audit trails of changes to them.
-This allows you to backtrack to previous versions, and keep track of and merge multiple concurrent versions.
+Saving versions of documents to keep an audit trails of changes.
+Version control tools typically allow you to backtrack to previous versions and to merge multiple concurrent changes from different users.

 ### Peer review

 Having another analyst review changes that you have made to code.
 This helps to assure that your code is readable and follows a sensible approach.
 It also helps to transfer understanding of the code between members of the team.

+### Automated testing

+Tests that are written in code, to check that other code works as expected.
+Test are like a controlled experience, to check that our code produces the expected outcome.
+Tests can check code multiple levels, for example, checking that an individual function works or checking that a pipeline runs from end to end.

 ### Abstraction